 At Noah's Ark,we offer four different classes.
-Our infant , toddler, preschool and preK classroom.
+Our Infant, Toddler, Preschool, and Mandarin Immersion classroom.

-Each classroom has a weekly curriculum that is carefully designed to meet the specific developmental needs of each age group.
+Each classroom has a monthly curriculum that is carefully designed to meet the specific developmental needs of each age group.

 In our Infant Room, the daily curriculum is divided into two parts that we focus on;The first is "Listening and talking" where we both listen to our children and have them listen to us.
 When infants give us nonverbal signals, and we respond to them, we are teaching them that they are understood and we value what they are telling us.
 Whilst talking to our children,we can explore the world together, teach our infants the sounds, rhythm, and purpose of language, and make a loving connection.

 The Second Part is "Physical Development and Creative Activities".
 In this area we focus on activities such as block play, feeling and touching, repetitive play, moving objects, sensory activities, and much more!
 We strive to provide An environment that caters to all of your child’s senses that will ignite their abilities and capacity for physical, cognitive and creative development.

 We believe there is no one method or curricular model greater than another, however we tend to focus on a few major points;